 Do you do rehearsals?
-Yes, I do, however, not every wedding requires a rehearsal.
+Yes, I do.
+However, not every wedding requires a rehearsal.
+A rehearsal puts the couple and members of the wedding party at ease.
+I also provide you with information that will make things easier for your photographer.
 If you want/need one, it is best to do the rehearsal where you are getting married.
-I often recommend a rehearsal for wedding parties that are large or if the venue is challenging.
+I strongly recommend rehearsals for wedding parties that are large or if the venue is challenging.
 Couples make the final decision.

 Do you perform weddings for LGTBQ couples?
-Yes I do.
-That is why I became a marriage commissioner.
+Yes, I certainly do.
+That is the reason I applied to become a marriage commissioner.

 How do I book your service?
 Send me an email or call with the date, time and location of your wedding.
 Please contact me at 780 416 1966 or send me an email (dawngreen @ shaw.ca).

 When do I pay?
-I ask for a $50 non-refundable deposit to reserve your date and time.
+There is a $50 non-refundable deposit to reserve your date and time.
 Final payment is due immediately prior to the wedding.